paradime-io/nfl_data_modeling_challenge/README.md

 - **Standardized naming conventions for player attributes**

 ## Applied Techniques
-###🔑 Key Metrics in the Analysis
+### 🔑 Key Metrics in the Analysis
 ### 1️⃣ Red Zone Efficiency 🏟️
-The best fantasy players convert opportunities into touchdowns.
+"*The best fantasy players convert opportunities into touchdowns.
 If you can’t score in the red zone, you can’t win—just ask any fantasy owner who started a struggling RB in Week 10.

 Red Zone Efficiency is calculated based on:
 - **Red Zone Rush Attempts**